askaliuk/django-orm-standalone/README.rst

 Problem
 -------
-In one of my projects, i had architecture challenge to separate out Django ORM based data access layer and make it accessible for other components (django sites, third-party scripts, etc.).
-This project provides an example of solution.
+Recently, I faced an architecture challenge: **how to separate the Django Models (ORM) from the rest of a web project and use them with other tools**.
+For example, reuse the web-site models in a command-line tool.
+This project is an example of such solution.

 Structure
 ---------
 The application contains 3 main modules:

-* **data** - provides standalone data access module, based on Django ORM.
-It contains models and database settings.
+* **data** - a standalone data access module, based on Django ORM.
+It contains the Models and Database Settings.
-* **mysite** - simple Django site, which uses "data" module for data access purpose.
-It re-uses models from "data" module and can contain it's own specific models.
-It based on database settings from "data" module.
+* **mysite** - a simple Django site, which uses the "data" module instead of redefining models once more.
+However, it can contain its own models which do not need to be shared.
+Also, "mysite" exports the Database Settings from the "data" module.
-* **test** - plain Python test, which has "data" module as dependency for data access purpose
+* **test** - a unitest, which also exports the "data" module.

 Approach
 --------
-Proposed project structure requires "data" module to be importable and visible by other components.
-I don't like python path manipulations inside code, because it decreases portability.
-Also i would like to avoid have root package, which contain all components and use root import like "import root.data".
-My idea is to keep all components separated and use simple import like "import data".
-This task is could be accomplished by environment setup.
-That's why i'm using **virtualenv** and **virtualenvwrapper**.
+The proposed project structure enables us to import the "data" module by any other component.
+I avoid Python path manipulations inside the code, since this kills its portability and makes you to remember the paths.
+Also I prefer to to avoid having a root package, which would contain all components to rely on a root import like "import root.data".
+My idea is to keep all components separated and use a simple import like "import data".
+This task could be accomplished by a simple setup of the environment.
+For that, I rely on **virtualenv** and **virtualenvwrapper**.

 How to use
 ----------
 ::

+    # Install global modules and plug useful short-cuts into your Bash, reload it
-    easy_install virtualenv
+    sudo pip install virtualenv
-    easy_install virtualenvwrapper
+    sudo pip install virtualenvwrapper
+    echo "source /usr/local/bin/virtualenvwrapper.sh" >> ~/.bashrc
+    source ~/.bashrc

+    # Create the virtual environment and install dependencies
     cd django-orm-standalone
     mkvirtualenv django-orm-standalone
     add2virtualenv .
     pip install -r requirements.txt

+    # Create DB and run tests - a sample third-side component
     python data/manage.py syncdb
     python test/test_model_access.py